olehyev138/diverst-devv/docs/devops/environment-initialization.md

 Terraform will import this key pair into AWS & use it to allow authentication with the bastion & EB servers.

 Upload both the public & private key files as attachments to the secure note.

+Lastly, before proceeding, refer to the `secrets` document to write out the secrets to the parameter key store.
+These secrets will be passed to Terraform via environment variables.
+This will consist of passwords & API keys.
+The passwords should be auto generated and the API keys will be found in the password manager.
+Ensure secrets are written in proper format as described in `secrets`, otherwise Terraform will not find them.

 #### D) Creating a new Terraform environment module